casadi/casadi.github.io/content/blog/2017-9-15-OCP/index.md

 author: jg
 tags: OCP opti
 date: 2017-09-15
+image: hyperworks-industries-architecture-screen-capture-6-726x383.jpg
 aliases: [/blog/ocp/]
 ---
 Optimization.
 There's a mathematical term that sounds familiar to the general public.
 Everyone can imagine engineers working hard to make your car run 1% more fuel-efficient, or to slightly increase profit margins for a chemical company.

+<!--more-->

 That sounds rather dull; an icing on the cake at best.
 Optimization can be more than this.
 I'd argue that optimization can deliver intelligence or creativity.

-<!--more-->

 Consider that finding your next chess move amounts to optimization.
 Consider the results of [topology optimization](http://www.altairhyperworks.com/industry/Architecture)
 ![Topology optimization](hyperworks-industries-architecture-screen-capture-6-726x383.jpg),